 First, You need to identify what you’re dealing with, then move on with your life.
 If someone is abusive lacks empathy, exploits others, whatever they are, find a way to safely get out and stay out.

 “You need to master the skill of walking away from those who cause you pain and move on with your life.”
 E.S.

 The grandiose narcissist is the one most people think about, those with the looks, the money, the charm, the confidence, as those around them often mistake the narcissist’s Arrogance for confidence, their manipulation for charm.

-As the disorder is on a spectrum, and as those who have the disorder are individuals, their personalities can differ, which is why most researchers and psychologist have categorised them.
+As the disorder is on a spectrum, as those who have the disorder are individuals, their personalities can differ, which is why most researchers and psychologist have categorised them.

 A lot will compare the grandiose to those who are famous, which for some, it’s true.
 However, many famous people worked hard to get where they are and didn’t exploit others to get there; often, they were exploited, especially child stars.

-Most narcissist tactics are covertly hidden, the grandiose is more outrageous, more the Overt narcissist, as they usually believe themselves to be special and with their charm, they often lead those around them to agree.
+Most narcissist tactics are covertly hidden; the grandiose is more outrageous, more the Overt narcissist, as they usually believe themselves to be special.
+With their charm, they often lead those around them to agree.

 A grandiose, like other narcissists, believe they have a right to everything and they are self-entitled; they do believe they are special.
 They have a lack of Empathy, think they are better than all around them, and they believe they are good enough.

-All narcissist are all manipulative, they have their Admiration face, where they put on the charm and seek positive attention, then they have the envy face, where they seek to destroy those they perceive to be doing better than them or break free from them.
-They all try their best to hide who they truly are.
+All narcissist are all manipulative; they have their Admiration face, where they put on the charm and seek positive attention, then they have their envious face, where they seek to destroy those they perceive to be doing better than them or those who break free from them.
+All narcissists try their best to hide who they indeed are.
 They just have different ways of doing it.
 Some are only more direct and more outrageous in the way they twist everything.

 Grandiose, overt or, as some say, obvious narcissism, most often have no self-awareness and are oblivious to the impact they have on those around them.